code4recovery/12-step-meeting-list/readme.txt

 * Import the saved file using the Import CSV feature on the Import & Export page.

 Your meeting list records will now no longer display a warning message when being edited, and will not be overwritten by a data source refresh operation!

+= How to fix the same meeting appearing repetitively in the "Data Source Changes Detected" email reports? = "Data Source Changes Detected" email reports are sent to listed Change Notification Email receipients following the daily scheduled Change Detection scan.
+You may notice the same meeting(s) in the data source import
+  are repeatedly listed as being out of sync with your website meeting list details.
+The data source feed in question may be refreshed successfully, per the instructions in the email.
+Yet there it is again the next day!
+  How to resolve this problem so that the same meeting(s) don't appear in the email report every day?

+  The most common cause of this repetive differences being detected comes during our Google API address validation process which ensures only those location addresses that Google can find are stored locally in your website database.
+Quite often Google changes the entered address information into a format that works for them, and that's what gets stored for your meeting in the local database field.
+We provide a debug utility to disply the differences detected during the "Refresh" operation.
+It can be turned on by placing the following line of code in your website theme (or child-theme) functions.php file:

+	$tsml_debug = true;

+  When turned on, meeting information is listed in segments showing meetings where a change was detected, the key name of the field where the change was found, the local database value for the key, and lastly the import feed value.
+For the most common issue you will see meetings with a "formatted_address" key.
+The solution is to replace the value found in the import feed with the value coming from the local database.
+If you don't have access to the feed data source directly, you will need to email the information to the web servant responsible for administrating the data source database so they can update their listing information.
+The next time the Change
+  Detection scan runs and any changes are detected, the previously repetive meetings should no longer appear in the report.

 = How can I make the Region dropdown not be collapsible? = Add this CSS to your theme: